Minimal genome: Endosymbionts

+The most extreme examples of genome reduction have been found in maternally transmitted endosymbionts which have experienced lengthy coevolution with their hosts and, in the process, lost a substantial amount of their cellular autonomy.
 For endosymbionts in some lineages, it is possible for the entire genome to be lost.
 For example, some mitosomes and hydrogenosomes (degenerate versions of the mitochondria known in some organisms) have experienced a total gene loss and have no remaining genes, whereas the human mitochondria still retains some of its genome.
 The extant genome in the human mitochondrial organelle is 16.6kb in length and contains 37 genes.
-Between organisms, the mitochondrial genome can code for between 3 and 67 proteins, with suggestions that the last eukaryotic common ancestor encoded a minimum of 70 genes in its genome.
+The mitochondrial genome can code for between 3 and 67 proteins, which suggests that the last eukaryotic common ancestor encoded a minimum of 70 genes in its genome.
 The smallest known mitochondrial genome is that of Plasmodium falciparum, with a genome size of 6kb containing three protein-coding genes and a few rRNA genes.
 (On the other hand, the largest known mitochondrial genome is 490kb.)
-Genomes nearly as small can be found in related apicomplexans as well.
-On the other hands, the mitochondrial genomes of land plants have expanded to over 200kb with the largest one (at over 11Mb) exceeding the size of the genome of bacteria and even the simplest eukaryotes.
+Genomes nearly as small can also be found in related apicomplexans.
+Conversely, the mitochondrial genomes of terrestrial plants have expanded to over 200kb with the largest one (at over 11Mb) exceeding the size of the genome of bacteria and even the simplest eukaryotes.
 Organelles known as plastids in plants (including chloroplasts, chromoplasts, and leucoplasts), once free-living cyanobacteria, typically retain longer genomes on the order of 100-200kb with 80-250 genes.
 In one analysis of 15 chloroplast genomes, the analyzed chloroplasts had between 60 and 200 genes.
 Across these chloroplasts, a total of 274 distinct protein-coding genes were identified, and only 44 of them were universally found in all sequenced chloroplast genomes.
 Examples of organisms which have experienced genome reduction include species of Buchnera, Chlamydia, Treponema, Mycoplasma, and many others.
-Comparisons of multiple sequenced genomes of endosymbionts in multiple isolates of the same species and lineages have confirmed that even long-time symbionts are still experiencing ongoing gene loss and transfer to the nucleus.
+Comparisons of multiple sequenced genomes of endosymbionts in multiple isolates of the same species and lineage have confirmed that even long-time symbionts are still experiencing gene loss and transfer to the nucleus.
 Nuclear integrants of mitochondrial or plastid DNA have sometimes been termed "numts" and "nupts" respectively.